 Ateneo Law University, Philippines joined since 2014-2015 cohort.

-The degree is based on the successful European Masters programme introduced by the EC in 1997, which has since expanded to include regional courses in the Balkans, Africa and Latin America.
+The degree is based on the successful European Masters programme introduced by the EC in 1997 A.D, which has since expanded to include regional courses in the Balkans, Africa and Latin America.
 All the application forms should be directed to the Mahidol University, Thailand.

 Foundational Semester: Mahidol University, Thailand.